|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Renewable energy sources such as run-of-river hydroelectric power, solar power and wind power are environmentally superior to nuclear energy but are frequently unsuitably located or not available when needed to meet the instantaneous uncontrolled customer load.
 When there is non-fossil electricity generation capacity in excess of the instantaneous uncontrolled customer load, the excess capacity, instead of being constrained or dumped, should be sold at a discount within Ontario as interruptible power.

 The whole principle of "conservation first" in the electricity system in Ontario is wrong because it leads to excessive consumption of fossil fuels while constraining non-fossil electricity generation.
-The object should be to minimize total usage of fossil fuels in Ontario, not to minimize total electricity usage.
+The object should be to minimize total usage of fossil fuels in Ontario, not to minimize total electrical energy usage.
 These two objectives are mutually exclusive.

 Due to improper electricity pricing large amounts amounts of non-fossil electrical energy are currently being constrained, dumped over hydro electric dam spillways or exported at a financial loss while simultaneously consumers are unnecessarily burning large amounts of fossil fuels in stationary applications.